 Stressor #3: Altered Flows

 Delta exports and diversions have modified historic Delta flow rates and hydrodynamics resulting in the diversion of juveniles from the mainstem Sacramento River into the central and southern Delta where environmental conditions are poor (NMFS 1997).
 The channel complexity and reverse flow conditions in the central Delta likely delay migration to the ocean thereby increasing the length of time that fish may be exposed to adverse conditions where survival is substantially lower than through northern routes (NMFS 2009).
+Altered flow conditions can also contribute to straying of upstream migrating adults and delays in upstream migration.

 In the southern Delta, juvenile San Joaquin River salmon must thread their way through complex channels and face problems of poor water quality, exposure to unscreened water diversions, increased vulnerability to predation mortality, entrainment in the large pumps of the State Water Project and Central Valley Project, lack of shallow water habitat, and other health and mortality factors (San Joaquin River Restoration Program Technical Advisory Committee [SJR TAC] 2008).